 The top 12 "American Idol" finalists include an actress, a "Star Search" champion, an Australian, a male stripper and someone who already recorded a debut album.The top 12 "American Idol" finalists include an actress, a "Star Search" champion, an Australian, a male stripper and someone who already recorded a debut album.

-The popular Fox singing contest cut four contestants from the competition March 7, leaving a dozen finalists to vie for the show's record contract grand prize.
+The popular Fox singing contest cut four contestants from the competition last night (March 7), leaving a dozen finalists to vie for the show's record contract grand prize.

 Next week, for the first time in the show's seven-year history, contestants will be allowed to sing Lennon-McCartney Beatles songs. ("Idol" producers recently secured rights for participants to perform the hard-to-get songs belonging to Sony/ATV Music Publishing, a company formed by Sony and Michael Jackson.)

 More than 36 million votes were cast by viewers to pick the top 12, according to host Ryan Seacrest.

 Among the finalists: Syesha Mercado, a 21-year-old actress who's appeared in a commercial for Ford; David Archuleta, a 17-year-old crooner who won CBS' "Star Search" in 2003 at age 12; and Michael Johns, a 29-year-old rocker who moved from Australia to the U.S. in 1998.

 Four contestants -- two women and two men -- were sent home last night.

 Kady Malloy, 18, from Houston, was the first to get the boot during the live telecast.
 Judge Simon Cowell called Malloy "forgettable" after she sang Queen's "Who Wants To Live Forever" on Wednesday's female performance show.